-75. Onodi
+76. Onodi

-Starting from a back hand-spring position after pushing off, the tumbler performs a 1⁄2 twist to the hands, ending the skill as a front handspring step out.
+Starting from a back hand-spring position after pushing off, the athlete performs a $\frac{1}{2}$ twist to the hands, ending the skill as a front handspring step out.

-76. Original Base(s)
+77. Original Base(s)

 Base(s) which is in contact with the top person during the initiation of the skill/stunt.